Environment

 Trends in total waste volumes(TACHI-S business locations in Japan)

-Trends in final waste disposal(TACHI-S business locations in Japan)
+Trends in the total emissions of valuable materials(TACHI-S business locations in Japan)

 Paperless activities and achievements(TACHI-S business locations in Japan)